Mellissa Prunty

 Michelle Stone

-BA (Hons), PGCE
+Co-vice-chair, BA (Hons), PGCE

-Michelle is a Specialist Teacher for children with physical difficulties in the East Riding of Yorkshire.
-Michelle works with mainstream pupils who have physical needs/disabilities which includes supporting them to record their work in school.
-Michelle has a varied experience of working with mainstream SEN children.
-Her background before specialising in physical support was as an Early Years teacher in Hull and London and then becoming a Senior Teacher for a large inner city primary school in Leeds, before relocating to East Yorkshire.
-Michelle attended the 6 day NHA course in 2018 and was inspired to initiate a Handwriting Interest Group with some of the schools she supports.
-Michelle joined the NHA in 2020.
+Michelle is a specialist teacher in the East Riding of Yorkshire for children with physical difficulties, working with mainstream pupils who have physical needs/disabilities, which includes supporting them to record their work in school.
+Michelle has a varied experience of working with children with SEND in mainstream settings.
+Her background before specialising in physical support was as an early years teacher in Hull and London, then becoming a Senior Teacher for a large inner city primary school in Leeds, before relocating to East Yorkshire.
+Michelle led early years PE across Barnet whilst working in London and continued to be PE Lead when teaching in Leeds.